 the field.
 As a graduate student, you can specialize in a combination of areas, including

-Crime and Deviance, Environmental Sociology, Social Inequality, Social Movements,
+Crime and Deviance, Environmental Sociology, Social Inequality, Social Movements and

-Thesis option: 6 credit hours of thesis, 31 credit hours total
+Thesis option: six credit hours of thesis, 31 credit hours total

-Non-thesis option: 3 credit hours for creative component, 32 credit hours total
+Non-thesis option: three credit hours for creative component, 32 credit hours total

 *Note: Students on the non-thesis track will be given low priority for department

 funding.
-In addition, students on this track will not be considered for the PhD program
+In addition, students on this track will not be considered for the Ph.D.

-including a fully-equipped graduate student computer lab, office space, and individual
+This includes a fully-equipped graduate student computer lab, office space and

 Our department is large enough to include faculty expertise in several substantive